FRIDAYFREEBIE/FRIDAYFREEBIE/README.md

   - **Goal**: Enhance problem-solving skills and programming proficiency through consistent practice.
   - **Started On**: 2024-8-27
   - I’m not currently working on any game development projects.
-  - Instead, I’ve taken up a new hobby of solving algorithm challenges to take a short break and refresh my mind.
+  - Instead, I’ve taken up a new hobby of solving algorithm problems to take a short break and refresh my mind.
   - While it’s not directly related to game development, I believe it will contribute to improving my skills in the long run.
   <br/>